The Soccer Mom Blog logo

 Toppings:

-When you pumpkin pie pull apart bread finishes baking, you can top with remaining cinnamon sugar or try our 2-ingredient magic white chocolate coconut oil frosting.
-Or both!
-Yum!
+When you pumpkin pie pull apart bread finishes baking, you can top with remaining cinnamon sugar mixture.
+Or to add a sweet touch, drizzle the top of the loaf with our 2-ingredient magic white chocolate glaze (made with coconut oil).
+Or you can use both!
+Yum!!

 To serve, simply pull apart the bread into individual pieces.
 You don’t even need to slice the bread!

-If your bread is already baked, but still in the pan, you can cover the pan with foil and leave on the counter at room temperature.
+If your bread is already baked, but still in the pan, you can cover the pan with foil or plastic wrap and leave on the counter at room temperature.
 It should stay fresh for 2-3 days.

-If you’ve taken the bread out of the pan, simply wrap leftovers in foil and store on the counter for 2 days.
+If you’ve taken the bread out of the pan, simply wrap leftovers in foil or plastic wrap and store on the counter for 2 days.

 It’s not necessary to refrigerate.